Skip to main content

 The ethics of neuromarketing

 The main goal of marketing is to match a product with a person that shows interest in this product.
 It means marketing shapes the design and presentation in a specific way.
 As a result, products are more compatible with the consumer’s preferences.
 Now, the question is whether the information neuromarketing gives us is ethical.
 In the end, these insights tell us something about processes we are not aware of consciously.
 This means we can’t control them either.
 Questions that consumers will start to ask themselves are: “if marketers have access to this information, can they discover the ‘buy button’ in my brain?
 Will they try to tempt us to see their sales rise?”
 It is not surprising consumers will ask these questions.
 In the end, science and technology will get to a level where they will play a huge role in our lives.
 They are already doing this: Facebook is violating our privacy by selling our information to other companies, and Google knows where you are 24/7.
-The important thing for you as a marketer is to know how to react to your consumer’s questions.
-How can you explain to someone that neuromarketing is ethical?
-Also, why it is a very interesting source of information.

 Why neuromarketing is not necessarily wrong